-Since their foundation in the year 2000, the Göttingen International Max Planck Research Schools in Molecular Biology and Neuroscience have met with extraordinary success.
-Every year, the programs receive hundreds of applications, with the quality of the students consistently being very high.
-Most students graduated so far have moved on to postdoctoral positions, many at prestigious international institutions.
-In the past years, the Göttingen Schools received unanimous acclaim during external evaluations and won national awards.
-For instance they are the only Life Science Programs within Germany that were selected for the "Top Ten International Master's Degree Courses 2006".
-The Schools have also re-shaped the local scientific community, strengthening the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center of scientific excellence.
-Furthermore, the Schools served as role models and founding members of the Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences, thus being instrumental for the continued support by the German Excellence Initiative provided to the university.
-We hope that in the years to come the students of the International Max Planck Research Schools will be successful in their professional careers.
-We also hope that they will remember their training period in Göttingen as an exciting and stimulating phase in their lives.
+Over the past two decades, the IMPRS-funded graduate programs in Molecular Biology and Neurosciences have received unanimous acclaim during external evaluations and won national awards.
+For instance, they are the only Life Science Programs within Germany that were selected for the "Top Ten International Master's Degree Courses 2006".
+The schools have also re-shaped the local scientific community, strengthening the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center of scientific excellence.
+Furthermore, the schools served as role models and founding members of the Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences, thus being instrumental for the continued support by the German Excellence Initiative provided to the University.
+We hope that in the years to come our IMPRS students will continue to be successful in their professional careers - and that they will remember their training period in Göttingen as an exciting, stimulating, and formative phase of their lives.

-Martin Stratmann President Max Planck Society Marina Rodnina Dean of the IMPRS Molecular Biology
+Marina Rodnina Spokesperson of the IMPRS for Molecular Biology